- Susceptible species

 - arrange for someone to do a further investigation on site.

-- help slow the spread of the disease by removing and disposing of infected ash plants, and collecting up and burning (where permitted), burying or composting the fallen leaves.
+- In low-density situations such as parks and gardens, you can help to slow the spread of the disease by removing and disposing of infected ash plants, and collecting up and burning (where permitted), burying or composting the fallen leaves.
+This breaks the fungus's life cycle.

 Government scientists have set out the most up-to-date understanding of the disease.
 Their assessment concluded that:

-Our Forest Research agency is part of a consortium awarded £2.4m research funding to gather an in-depth understanding of the ash dieback fungus and to provide genetic clues about the natural resistance of some ash trees to attack.
-Forest Research is also leading a mass screening trial to identify inherent resistance in UK ash trees.
+Our Forest Research agency is part of the Nornex Consortium, which was awarded £2.4m research funding to gather an in-depth understanding of the Chalara dieback fungus, and to provide genetic clues about the natural tolerance or resistance of some ash trees to attack.
+Forest Research is also leading a mass screening trial to identify inherent tolerance or resistance in UK ash trees.

 According to the European Plant Protection Organization (EPPO), Austria, Belgium, the Czech Republic, Finland, France, Germany, Hungary, Italy, Lithuania, the Netherlands, Norway, Poland, Slovenia and Sweden have confirmed its presence.
 On the basis of symptoms, the disease has also been observed in Denmark, Estonia, Latvia and Switzerland.